DOG'S EYE VIEW...

 Red/Orange/Pink/Green disappear agains dirt/sand/grass/turf.
 They hold up better as shades of yellow against blue or black mats/flooring.

-This topic is so interesting!!
-I will definitely keep working on it.
-I hope it will help you choose agility equipment with your dog's eye view in mind :) Please share with friends and your suppliers you purchase equipment from.
+I hope this information will help you choose agility equipment with your dog's eye view in mind.
+Please share with friends, coaches, Trial Hosts and your equipment suppliers.